SamiLhll/GenomicUtils/README.md

-# GenomicsBashScripts
+# GenomicsUtils

-A collection of custom-made bash scripts to make my Genomics data analyses easily reproducible
+A collection of custom-made scripts for genomics

 # Functional Annotation